The IIJ 2026 Freelance Journalism Conference

 Session 5: Optioned: Bringing Your Journalism Skills to Fiction

-If you’ve ever wondered how nonfiction writers succeed in taking their stories to Hollywood, this group of storytellers will share their secrets.
-Learn how magazine or newspaper stories catch the eye of agents, showrunners, and producers, whether for TV, streaming services, or the big screen, and how to navigate the world of options, producer credits, and intellectual property rights.
+If you’ve ever wondered how nonfiction writers succeed in making the transition to fiction writing, this group of storytellers will share their secrets.
+Learn how journalists appeal to fiction agents, TV showrunners, and producers, whether for novels, streaming services, or the big screen.
+Panelists will share different perspectives on how to navigate the world of fiction manuscripts, options, and intellectual property rights.

 -